Skip to content

 The latest mortgage Q&A: “Do mortgage rates change daily?”

-So when shopping for a home loan, it’s now more important than ever to keep a close eye on loan rates, because they can and will change daily (learn more about how mortgage rates are determined).
+So when shopping for a home loan, it’s now more important than ever to keep a close eye on rates, because they can and will change daily (learn more about how mortgage rates are determined).

 Mortgage Rate Sheets Are Printed Monday Through Friday